 You’ll see something like this (the red circle is mine, to draw your attention to it!):

 The new “Posts” feature has been added in your administrator’s menu, right there, in second place (get the feeling Google are pushing this?).

 I won’t walk you through the how to of how to use this (leave a comment at the end if you’d find it useful for me to add this) — because I think it’s pretty straightforward.

 If you’ve ever posted anything on Facebook (or most other social networks) it’ll be pretty simple for you to work out how this works.

 Hit Write your post and you’ll get something like this:

-Put a compelling image in here, write some astonishingly good copy (more than 100, fewer than 300) and you’re all good.
+Put a compelling image in here, write some astonishingly good copy (more than 100 words, fewer than 300) and you’re all good.

 Quick note here: the images for Posts on Google My Business must be at least 250 pixels across and high; and they’re going to show in that rectangular shape (so the portrait photo of your new Grandfather clock ain’t gonna work!).